 request module to send queries to and receive responses from Neo4j.

 You can also choose to leverage one of the existing drivers for Neo4j which wrap that protocol in a more convenient API for you.

 Follow the tips below to get you started.

 The Example Project

 The Neo4j example project is a small, one page webapp for the movies database built into the Neo4j tutorial.
-The front-end is the same for all drivers, it consists of a movie search, detail info and a graph visualization of actors and movies.
+The front-end page is the same for all drivers, it consists of a movie search, detail info and a graph visualization of actors and movies.
 Each backend implementation shows you how to connect to Neo4j from the different languages and drivers.

 Using the HTTP-Endpoint directly